MicrosoftDocs/visualstudio-docs/docs/test/compare-load-test-results.md

 Also, the spreadsheet file can be shared with stakeholders so that stakeholders do not have to connect to the database to see the report.

 > [!NOTE]
-> If you add comments to a load test, they will appear in the Excel report.
-For more information, see [How to: Add comments while analyzing a completed load test](../test/how-to-add-comments-on-a-completed-load-test.md).
+> If you add comments to a load test, they appear in the Excel report.

 ## Tasks